 Firstly, be very clear about how much you have to spend on the whole project.
-You’ll be spending in euros, and, with so much political uncertainty going on, the exchange rates could rise or drop at any point.
+You’ll be spending in euros and the exchange rates could rise or drop at any point.
 This means you have no real way of knowing how much your pounds will get you if you just send them through the bank.
-Using a currency specialist, like our partner Smart Currency – voted #1 in the UK on Trustpilot by their customers for money transfer – means that you can lock in the same exchange rate for up to twelve months at no further cost.
+Using a currency specialist, like our partner Smart Currency means that you can lock in the same exchange rate for up to twelve months at no further cost.

 Once you have a knowledge of how much your pounds can get you, fixed, in euros, then you can start to calculate taxes, estate agents’ fees, notary fees and more to work out how much you have for the actual property project.

 Look at properties for renovation at around half your budget.
 As it can cost at least the same amount again to do the renovation, depending on the amount of work needed and who is doing the work.
 If it’s a second home you may want to have the work done in stages over a longer period to spread the costs over a few years.
 Friends and family may also be interested in having a share in the property if it’s to be a holiday home.
 An estate agent with good local contacts can save you time and money when it comes to finding a “geometra” (more on this later) and tradespeople.
 The experience of someone who has already been through the process or knows it well in that area can be invaluable.